 ICANN should add a step in the PDP Comment Process where those who commented or replied during the Comment Period can request changes to the synthesis reports in cases where they believe the Staff improperly summarized their comment.

+NOTE: The ATRT2 is also considering generalizing the fourth bulleted item of 13.3 to facilitate having such volunteers in all areas and not just the GNSO PDP, ensuring that the public interest is properly supported in all ACs and SOs.
+Comments on such a recommendation would be appreciated.
+This is an extension of the concerns listed in the PDP expert’s report from the GNSO PDP to the breadth of ICANN’s bottom-up activities.

 Public Comment on Draft Recommendations (TBC)

 Final Recommendations (TBC)